Next: 7 Channel couplings

 incoming plane wave.

-The wave function could also have been defined using the `channel
+could also have been defined using the `channel

 spin' representation